 System changes are similar to community changes, but take place on a broader level.
 A business might implement its child-friendly practices throughout its operations nationally.
 Another example is a change in grantmaking policy to award cash incentives to grantees that reach their objectives.

-Our belief is that when these community and system changes occur, they should, taken together, change the environment in which a person behaves.
-This is sometimes referred to as increasing protective factors and/or decreasing the risk factors that community members face.
+When these community and system changes occur, they should, taken together, change the environment in which a person behaves.
+This is sometimes referred to as increasing protective factors and/or decreasing the risk factors of community members.

 What are risk and protective factors?
 They are aspects of a person's environment or personal features that make it more likely (risk factors) or less likely (protective factors ) that she will develop a given problem.
 Often, risk and protective factors can be considered flip sides of the same coin.
 For example, if drugs are readily available in your community, then easy accessibility is a risk factor.
 If they are very difficult to find, then that lack of drugs is a protective factor.
-The intended effect of environmental change is widespread behavior change large numbers of people in the community engaging in behavior related to the group's objectives.
+The intended effect of environmental change is widespread behavior change of large numbers of people in the community.

-As we discussed earlier in this section, data on community-level indicators can help you determine just how much progress you have made towards your ultimate goals.
-Information to see if efforts are working in different areas could even be organized together in an annual community "report card."
-This could let people throughout the community know how things are going, including information on community-level indicators, important community changes, and success stories.
+As we discussed earlier in this section, data on community-level indicators can help you determine just how much progress you have made towards your goals.
+Information to see if efforts are working in different areas can be organized together in an annual community "report card."
+This can let people throughout the community know how things are going, including information on community-level indicators, important community changes, and success stories.

 Before we go on, it may be helpful to look again at this process as a whole.
 Remember, this process is an interactive and continuous cycle.